idiap/bob/python/doc/TutorialsTrainer.rst

 Joint Factor Analysis
 =====================

-The training of the U, V and D matrix is done using the training set of the GMM stats, for example:
+The training of the subspace :math:`U`, :math:`V` and :math:`D` of a Joint Factor Analysis model, is performed in two steps.
+First, GMM sufficient statistics of the training samples should be computed against the UBM GMM.
+Once done, we get a training set of GMM statistics:

 .. doctest::
    :options: +NORMALIZE_WHITESPACE